-On the Media Studies GCSE course you will study all aspects of the media from print media (magazines, newspapers, posters), to broadcast media (films and TV programmes), to e-media
+On the Media Studies GCSE course you will study all aspects of the media from print media (magazines, newspapers, posters), to broadcast media (films and TV programmes), to e-media (internet sites and music).

 The media plays a central role in contemporary society and culture.
 They shape our perceptions of the world through the representations, viewpoints and messages they offer.
-The media has real relevance and importance in our lives today, providing us with ways to communicate, to understand cultural representations and the ability to participate in key aspects of society.
+The media has real relevance and importance in our lives today, providing us with ways to communicate, to interpret sources and to understand cultural representations and the ability to participate in key aspects of society.
 The economic importance of the media is also unquestionable.
 The media industries employ large numbers of people worldwide and operate as commercial industries on a global scale.
-The global nature of the contemporary media, coupled with on-going technological developments and more opportunities to interact with the media, suggest that their centrality in contemporary life can only increase.
+The global nature of the contemporary media, coupled with ongoing technological developments and more opportunities to interact with the media, suggest that their centrality in contemporary life can only increase.